magento/architecture/design-documents/checkout/alternative-checkout-flow.md

 ![One-directional checkout flow](img/alternative-checkout-flow-2.png)

-The `Quotes Estimator` will the main entry point to create a quote based on the provided input and the `Totals Collector` will provided totals calculation based on the provided quote object and the configuration.
+The `Quotes Estimator` will be the main entry point to create a quote based on the provided input and the `Totals Collector` will provide totals calculation based on the provided quote object and the configuration.

 ## Data Flow

   1. When Quote is created?
-     * When customer click `Proceed to Checkout`
+     * When a customer clicks `Proceed to Checkout`
   2. Cart properties:
      * Line Items:
        * SKU